anoobbacker/election-leaderboard/prediction/output1.md

 - **Predicted Margin:** ~250,000 votes
 - **Predicted Vote Share:** 57%
 This prediction reflects a strong incumbency advantage, robust party base, and the impact of Rahul Gandhi's presence in the constituency."

 # Kozhikode
-content="### Detailed Analysis for 2024 Election in Kozhikode Constituency
+### Detailed Analysis for 2024 Election in Kozhikode Constituency
 #### Historical Context
 1. **2009**:
    - Elected Member: M. K. Raghavan (INC)